 Unfortunately the Country Music Marathon is not reallly taking any green steps, but they are at least offering shuttle services which will also encourage carpooling.

-15 Ways to Green Your Running Shoes:
+15 Ways to Green Your Running Shoes

-The Green Team has got some incredible ideas for greening your sole (ha, get it?).
-Note that some of these deal with specifically running a green race or marathon, but a few of the tips include:
+Note that some of these deal with specifically running a green race or marathon, but a few of the tips include…

 Recycling: